RouninMedia/filesystem-navigator-ui/README.md

  - <a href="https://css-tricks.com/using-css-transitions-auto-dimensions/" target="_blank">Using CSS Transitions on Auto Dimensions</a> (March 2017)

-which investigates different approaches enabling elements of arbitrary height (i.e. `height: auto`) to animate backwards and forwards between being fully closed and fully open.
+Smith investigates different approaches toward enabling elements of arbitrary height (i.e. `height: auto`) to animate from being fully closed to being fully open.